akgunjal/block-volume-attacher/portworx/README.md

 If a `wipe/delete` is being done as the result of a failed installation, then a best practice is to use a different `clusterName` when creating a new cluster.

+### Retrying a previously failed installation

+One use case for the Portworx cluster being deleted is the result of a previously failed installation.
+If that's the case, then once the `wipe` and `helm delete` have been done, then a `helm install` can be re-issued.

+When retrying, please note the following for the `helm install`
+* Pick a different value for `clusterName`.
+This ensures no collision in `etcd` with the previous clusterName.
+* Set `usefileSystemDrive=true`.
+This forces the re-use of a raw device that may have previously been formatted for Portworx.